 Your rights to NHS care are set out in the NHS Constitution.
 These cover things like how you access services, the quality of the healthcare you’re offered and how to make a complaint if something goes wrong.
 The Constitution also explains things you can expect which aren’t a legal right.

 Mental health problems are extremely common, affecting around one in four people.
-As you get older, changes in your life, such as bereavement, illness or retirement, can make you more vulnerable to them, but poor mental health is not a normal part of ageing.
+As you get older, changes in your life, such as bereavement, illness or retirement, can make you more vulnerable to them, but mental health problems are not a normal part of ageing.